North Norfolk coast

 Do I need specialist insurance for a Norfolk listed building?

 Often yes, particularly for Grade II* or Grade I. Rebuild costs on listed buildings run 30 to 60 percent higher than modern equivalents because of like-for-like materials.
 A specialist broker ensures the sum insured reflects this.
+Grade II tile-roofed listed buildings can sometimes be placed mainstream with appropriate disclosure.

 What happens if my oil tank leaks in Norfolk?